-The integrated graphics component, specifically called the Graphics Processing Unit, or GPU, resides on the same chip die as the Central Processing Unit, or CPU, and communicates with the CPU via the onchip bus, with internal memory and with output device(s).
-As Intel GPUs have evolved, they now occupy a significant percentage of space on the chip, and provide customers with high performance and lowpower graphics processing, eliminating the need to purchase a separate video card for most users.
+The integrated graphics component, specifically called the Graphics Processing Unit, or GPU, resides on the same chip die as the Central Processing Unit, or CPU, and communicates with the CPU via the on-chip bus, with internal memory and with output device(s).
+As Intel GPUs have evolved, they now occupy a significant percentage of space on the chip and provide customers with high performance and low-power graphics processing, eliminating the need to purchase a separate video card for most users.

-This PRM provides detailed narrative and referential information required by graphics device driver engineers and graphics API-level programmers to take advantage of the sophisticated architecture and programmability of the GPU.
+This Programmer's Reference Manual (PRM), provides detailed narrative and referential information required by graphics device driver engineers and graphics API-level programmers to take advantage of the sophisticated architecture and programmability of the GPU.